 When people view your brand’s social media, they should feel that your values align with theirs and that you have an inherent understanding of what they’re looking for.
 The consumer will want to connect with the brand if they feel this connection.

-By increasing your professional presence on various social media platforms, you will diversify your potential leads.
+By increasing your professional presence on various social media platforms, you will diversify your potential financial lead generation game.

 LinkedIn, for example, is a financial service marketer’s dream.
 The networking platform’s actual focus is driving professional growth.
 LinkedIn profiles are essentially interactive CVs, and financial advisors (FAs) can show off their expertise, as well as target specific audiences.

 Facebook and Instagram don’t target professionals in the same way that LinkedIn does.
 However, not all leads are professionals.
 Some high-net-worth individuals inherit or find success through unconventional avenues.
-Financial services leads should be generated through a variety of platforms.
+Lead generation for financial services is possible through a variety of platforms.

 For a brand to remain relevant on social media, their profiles need to remain active by: